Staff Personnel Manual (SPP)

 - Events that are sporadic (not annual, but typically one-time or

-first-time events), regional, national, or international impact,
+first-time events), of regional, national, or international impact,

 and require six or more months of advance preparation time.